NicholasFarrow/nicholasfarrow.github.io/_posts/2020-07-18-Fake-Bitcoin-Vanity-Addresses.md

 This could be brute forced, by designing a ~30 character long message and randomly trying a few billion combinations of the last characters would work, but very very slowly.

 # Forging an Address
 There is a smarter way to create a crazy address like `1YouTakeRiskWhenUseBitcoin11cGozM`.
 We can forge one.
+This will involve creating our desired message, converting back to bytes, recalculating the checksum, then converting back to base58 format.
 First we will **choose** our desired message, I'll go with `SendNickBitcoinPls`.

 Next, we will put this into a format that resembles a bitcoin address,
 * Beginning with a `1`: `1SendNickBitcoin`